camerons/OSGeoLive-doc/en/quickstart/pywps_quickstart.rst

-Directory of your process deployment is configured within the `PYWPS_PROCESSES` environment variable.
+The directory where your process are deployed can be configured within the `PYWPS_PROCESSES` environment variable.

 ..
 Cameron Comment: